Everyone

 Workplace change process

-An employer cannot make an employee redundant without first going through the proper workplace change process.
+An employer cannot make an employee redundant without first going through the proper Making changes that could affect employees’ jobs, for example, creating new roles, disestablishing existing roles, or changing employees’ duties.
+Also see ‘Restructuring’.

 Redundancy as a last option

 Before making an employee redundant, an employer must have explored all possibilities to find them another position in the workplace.
-This is sometimes described as ‘redeployment’.
-Ending employment by way of redundancy, and a redundancy compensation payment (where this applies) must be considered a last option.
+This is sometimes described as ‘ Moving employees with suitable transferable skills into other roles in an organisation to avoid redundancies.

 If the employer is unable to find the employee an alternative role, they must provide them with all the support mentioned in their employment agreement, workplace policies or change proposal.
 This is the minimum – but they may wish to offer more support, such as: